hypervel/hypervel.org/docs/docs/mail.md

 After exporting the components, the `resources/views/vendor/mail/html/themes` directory will contain a `default.css` file.
 You may customize the CSS in this file and your styles will automatically be converted to inline CSS styles within the HTML representations of your Markdown mail messages.

-If you would like to build an entirely new theme for Laravel Hyperf's Markdown components, you may place a CSS file within the `html/themes` directory.
+If you would like to build an entirely new theme for Hypervel's Markdown components, you may place a CSS file within the `html/themes` directory.
 After naming and saving your CSS file, update the `theme` option of your application's `config/mail.php` configuration file to match the name of your new theme.

 To customize the theme for an individual mailable, you may set the `$theme` property of the mailable class to the name of the theme that should be used when sending that mailable.